insurgentmedtech/TLCameraFramework/README.md

 - Do-Catch for common errors such as locking cameras for configuration, and confiuring them with unreasonable settings.
 - Completion handlers abound, so that you can finish UI flow control within the enclosure.

+Drawbacks:

+- It doesn't allow granular input control.
+For example, you will be forced to use the triple lens camera on an iPhone 11 Pro (and 99% of the time you should be using it anyway).

 ## Quick Start